Thenlie/mdnman/lib/javascript/iteration_protocols/index.md

   - : A function that accepts zero or one argument and returns an object conforming to the `IteratorResult` interface, typically with `done` equal to `true`.
 Calling this method tells the iterator that the caller detects an error condition, and `exception` is typically an {{jsxref("Error")}} instance.
 No built-in language feature calls `throw()` for cleanup purposes — it's a special feature of generators for the symmetry of `return`/`throw`.

 > [!NOTE]
-> It is not possible to know reflectively (i.e. without actually calling `next()` and validating the returned result) whether a particular object implements the iterator protocol.
+> It is not possible to know reflectively (i.e., without actually calling `next()` and validating the returned result) whether a particular object implements the iterator protocol.

 It is very easy to make an iterator also iterable: just implement an `[Symbol.iterator]()` method that returns `this`.